 Hyperkinesis in dogs is commonly mischaracterised as ADHD.

 Hyperkinesis in dogs is rare.
 If you have a dog that appears to act in what is common called a hyperactive way, the chances are it is NOT hyperkinesis.

 How a dog's blood could reveal if they have ADHD

 The study formed part of a larger behavioural research project and was run by Professor Hannes Lohi's research group at the University of Helsinki and the Folkhälsan Research Centre.

-The study paid specific attention to the impact and well-being of dogs in connection with some of the most common behavioural problems dogs suffer from, such as general fearfulness, sensitivity to noise as well as hyperactivity and impulsiveness.
+The project paid specific attention to the impact and well-being of dogs in connection with some of the most common behavioural problems that dogs suffer from, such as general fearfulness, sensitivity to noise as well as hyperactivity and impulsiveness.

-ADHD reveals similar results in both dogs & people
+ADHD reveals similar results in both dogs & human

-She continued, "However, the causal relationship is not clear and requires further studies, particularly ones with more extensive research data.
-Our discovery supports the existing belief that human and canine diseases are similar, which suggests dogs can serve as excellent models for human illnesses.
+She continued, "However, the causal relationship is not clear and requires further studies.
+Our discovery supports the existing belief that human and canine diseases are similar, which suggests dogs can serve as excellent models for human illnesses."